open-forest-observatory/stac/README.md

 # SpatioTemporal Asset Catalog

-**SpatioTemporal Asset Catalogs (STAC)** is a json-based metadata standard to describe geospatial data.
+**SpatioTemporal Asset Catalogs (STAC)** is a json and geojson based metadata standard to describe geospatial data.
 STAC is an open-source project who's goal is to make geospatial data more easily worked with, indexed, and discovered.
 STAC is a great option if you are a data provider that would like to make your data more open and accessible to the world.
 General information can be found at [STAC Index.org](https://stacindex.org/) and the [STAC Spec](https://stacspec.org/en).

 The [Open Forest Observatory(OFO)](https://openforestobservatory.org/) is indexing all datasets using the STAC json metadata standard and also serving out the data through a STAC compliant API.